Understanding

 information and communications technology or services designed, developed, manufactured, or supplied, by persons owned by, controlled by, or subject to the jurisdiction or direction of a foreign adversary....

 The relevant phrase here has to do with state ownership.
 This is highly relevant to the surveillance industry, as many of the companies who had previously done business with Hikvision and Dahua had switched their supply to the relative newcomer on the low cost camera market, Rayshap.cn, who is also Chinese Communist Party owned (41%).
+Update: Raysharp was added to the Sanctions list on October 30th 2024.

 Although never mentioned by name, this presents new risk to the many US companies that use Raysharp equipment, including Swann, Hanwha Techwin, Lorex, Harbor Freight Tools, 3R Global, and GW Security.